 Volunteers are the lifeline of Susan G. Komen Orange County.
-By assisting with outreach, education, office-based projects and special events such as the Race for the Cure®, volunteers significantly contribute to the Komen’s promise to save lives and end breast cancer forever by empowering people, ensuring quality of care for all and energizing science to find the cures.
+By assisting with outreach, education, office-based projects and special events such as the MORE THAN PINK Walk™, volunteers significantly contribute to the Komen’s promise to save lives and end breast cancer forever by empowering people, ensuring quality of care for all and energizing science to find the cures.

 Volunteers are needed to assist at Susan G. Komen events and 3rd party events (coordinated by other groups on our behalf) which take place throughout the year.
 Volunteers must be well presented, possess excellent communication skills, and enjoy interacting with others.
 Volunteers must be aged 18 and over unless accompanied by a volunteering parent/guardian.
 In some instances, volunteers will need to be aged 21 where there is alcohol served.
-Major Komen events include the annual Race for the Cure and the Pink Tie Ball.
+Major Komen events include the annual Komen Orange County MORE THAN PINK Walk™ and the Pink Tie Ball.
 Volunteers are invited to orientation sessions and training is provided appropriate for the events and volunteer opportunity.

 Community Outreach Volunteer

 Volunteers are needed to assist with Susan G. Komen community outreach and breast health education activities throughout Orange County.
-Activities include breast cancer awareness events, community health fairs, and Race for the Cure promotional activities.
+Activities include breast cancer awareness events, community health fairs, and Komen Orange County MORE THAN PINK Walk™ promotional activities.
 Volunteers must be aged 18 and older and must possess excellent communication skills, be outgoing and love interacting with people.
 Spanish and other language skills are needed.
 Outreach activities occur 7 days a week and there are opportunities for day and evening involvement.
 Volunteers must hold a current drivers’ license and transportation.
 Orientation and training regarding breast health promotion will be provided to all outreach volunteers.

 Volunteers are needed to assist in the Susan G. Komen Orange County office.
-Duties include answering the telephone, greeting guests at reception and assisting with basic office tasks including database maintenance.
-Shift times are: Monday through Friday 9am – 1pm and 1pm – 5pm.
-Volunteers may commit to one or more shifts per week consistently on an on-going basis.
-We request that volunteers commit to their volunteer shift schedule for a minimum of 3 months.
+Duties include database maintenance, updating contact lists, making calls, helping with bulk mailers and providing pre-event support including gift bag stuffing, preparing silent auction display materials and supply inventory.
+Volunteers may commit to one or more shifts per week consistently on an on-going basis or can be on stand-by for when assistance is needed for specific office based projects.
 Volunteers must be well presented and possess excellent communication and interpersonal skills both in person and by phone.
-Volunteers must also be able to use basic Microsoft office programs including word, outlook, excel and be able to use the internet.
+Volunteers must also be able to use basic Microsoft office programs including Word, Outlook, Excel and be able to use the internet.
 Training will be provided in database entry.

-Throughout the year we accept applications from individuals interested in joining one of our Susan G. Komen Orange County committees which include the Race for the Cure Steering Committee, Survivor Committee, Grants Committee and Pink Tie Ball Steering Committee.
+Throughout the year we accept applications from individuals interested in joining one of our Susan G. Komen Orange County committees which include the Komen Orange County MORE THAN PINK Walk™ Steering Committee, Survivor Committee, Grants Committee and Pink Tie Ball Steering Committee.
 Board members are also recruited on an on-going basis.
 There are different recruitment and induction processes in place for the various committees.
 In all cases applicants are interviewed to assess whether they possess the skills, experience and knowledge required for the volunteer committee position they are applying for.

 Speakers Bureau-Breast Health Education Volunteer